-Secondary First Season at Arkansas
+Secondary Second Season at Arkansas

-Ron Cooper brings more than 30 years of coaching experience to Arkansas, including 10 as a head coach on the collegiate level, and he has served four stints as a defensive coordinator.
-He has also worked one year in the NFL as a defensive backs coach while making stops at four other SEC schools during his career.
+Ron Cooper brings more than 30 years of coaching experience to Arkansas in his second season in Fayetteville, including 10 as a head coach on the collegiate level and four stints as a defensive coordinator.
+He also worked one year in the NFL as a defensive backs coach while making stops at four other SEC schools during his career.